-OVERVIEW: The David Bohnett Foundation invests in LGBTQ grantmaking that improves LGBTQ equality and access to technology.
+OVERVIEW: The David Bohnett Foundation invests in LGBT grantmaking that improves LGBTQ equality and access to technology.
 The foundation also invests in the arts (particularly in the Los Angeles area), gun violence, animal language, and municipal leadership.

 IP TAKE: Bohnett's grantmaking is prolific and supports local, state-based, and national organizations.